-- Public Information the APPB will continue to look for opportunities to inform the public about the public art collection, the APP funding, and the process the board uses to select and recommend public art pieces.
-The APPB Chair has asked board members to periodically submit "daily postcards" to the LA Daily Post with pictures of pieces from the public art collection. - Web Presence Coordinate efforts to place the County's public art collection on the web via Public Art Archives, a free on-line database service. - Open Forum The APPB has successfully used the County's Open Forum for soliciting public input in the past and will continue to use it in the future, when appropriate.
+- Public Information - the APPB will continue to look for opportunities to inform the public about the public art collection, the APP funding, and the process the board uses to select and recommend public art pieces.
+The APPB Chair has asked board members to periodically submit "daily postcards" to the LA Daily Post with pictures of pieces from the public art collection. - Web Presence Coordinate efforts to place the County's public art collection on the web via Public Art Archives, a free on-line database service.
+After the collection is listed on the PAA - develop a prominent link to the PAA on the County's web page. - Open Forum The APPB has successfully used the County's Open Forum for soliciting public input in the past and will continue to use it in the future, when appropriate.